The 5 players Man Utd tried to sign last time Cristiano Ronaldo left

 Bayen rejected the bid and convinced Ribery to remain at the Allianz Arena, where he developed a brilliant partnership with Arjen Robben and became one of the best players in the world.

-The 38-year-old ended his 12-year stay at Bayern in 2019 and is now rolling back the years at Serie A side Fiorentina.
+The 38-year-old ended his 12-year stay at Bayern in 2019 and is somehow still going at Salernitana at the age of 39.

 The striker turned down the chance to join Manchester City and was reportedly hopeful of completing an £18million move to United.